 Antenna Documentary Film Festival, Sydney Museum of Contemporary Art (MCA) - Pat’s Studio (10/17)

-“Projections: A Selection of Short Films by MFA Documentary Film students”, Coulter Gallery, Stanford University, California USA (Look at the Fish, group show, Oct 2019)
+“Projections: A Selection of Short Films”, Coulter Gallery, Stanford University, California USA (Look at the Fish, group show, Oct 2019)

 “From the Fire: A community Reflects and Rebuilds”, Art Museum of Sonoma County, Santa Rosa, USA (Ignis, group show, Jan 2019)